amiham-singh/notable/README.md

 * Step 3: Head over to the [Notable website](//gurmanbh.github.io/notable) and paste the link.
 Notable generates embed codes for your story.
 * Step 4: Insert the embed codes at appropriate portions of the story.
 And, Voila!
 You have an annotated story ready for you.

-###The developer way.
+###The developer way

-Notable is opensource, feel free to fork and tweak.
+Notable is open source, feel free to fork and tweak.
 Eventually, the aim is to give users options to use more stable data sources such as a csv/json loaded on their private server.

 Built using jQuery, Underscore and Tabletop.